markjdba/ai-case-study/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

 Warner Bros.
 Discovery should look beyond the use of AI in streaming and use AI to enhance its studio tour business.
 Warner Bros.
 Discovery runs three "Warner Bros.
 Studio Tour " locations, in the UK, Burbank, and Tokyo.
-The use of AI in amusument parks is a strategy that Disney alreay uses, and this strategy could be extended to studio tours.
+The use of AI in amusement parks is a strategy that Disney already uses, and this strategy could be extended to studio tours.

 * Why do you think that offering this product or service would benefit the company?